sandeepsharma-kgp/parking_spring_app/README.md

 **Step #1 (Configurations):**
  - Run a mysql server on localhost at 3306 port and create user **root** with password **root**
- - create databse into it by command `create database parkingApp`
+ - create databse into it by command `create database parkingApp;`
  - Run following DDL.

  ```CREATE TABLE `parking_ticket` (